MertEmirKaya/MertEmirKaya/README.md

-Hi, I'm Mert Emir Kaya, I'm living in Turkey, I've been studying Computer Engineering(Computer Science) at KARADENIZ TECHNICAL UNIVERSITY and I'm in third grade.
-I'm interested in web development and devops.
-I'm writing Python and NodeJS.
+Hey there!
+I'm Mert Emir Kaya, a Computer Engineering (Computer Science) student currently navigating my way through the third year at Karadeniz Technical University in Turkey. 🚀 My passion lies in web development and DevOps with a strong focus on Python and Node.js.